Tax guide for Americans in Germany

 When to file tax returns

-In Germany, the standard deadline for filing tax returns is July 31 of the following year.
-However, if a certified tax advisor prepares the return, the deadline is extended to February 28 of the following year.
+The standard deadline for filing tax returns is July 31 of the following year.
+However, if a certified tax advisor prepares the return, the deadline is extended to February 28 of the year after that.

 How to file a tax return

-• Online via ELSTER.
+- Online via ELSTER.
 The German tax authorities provide an online platform, ELSTER, for filing income tax returns.
-This method requires registration, which can take several weeks, so it's advisable to set up an account well before the filing deadline.
+However, the registration for it may take several weeks, so set up an account well before the filing deadline.

-• Paper filing.
-Paper returns can also be filed, although this method is slower and less commonly used.
-Paper forms are available from local tax offices.
+- Paper filing.
+Paper returns can also be filed, although this method is slower and not as widespread.
+Paper forms are available at the local tax offices.

 Connect with our experts in an introductory call to explore how we make tax filing easy for US expats.